angelcervant1/IEEE_SouthEastCon_Simulation/README.md

 run `nvidia-smi` and check message

-If output is something like this
+If output is something like this You may skip to step #2.

+If any error occured, continue below.
 ```
 Sat Dec  7 15:15:09 2024
 +-----------------------------------------------------------------------------------------+